Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Weighted-Power Approach

 \section{Weighted-Power Approach}

 In the low transmit power constraint $P_{\mathrm{max}}$, both EE and SE increase with $P_{\mathrm{max}}$, and the optimal transmit power equals $P_{\mathrm{max}}$.
 Therefore, there is no conflict of interest between these two objective functions.
 However, when $P_{\mathrm{max}}$ is large, the maximum SE is achieved when the optimal transmit power equals $P_{\mathrm{max}}$, which reduces the EE.
 In order to maximize EE, only part of the available power is used, which reduces the SE eventually.
-That means there is a tradeoff between EE and SE when the maximum available transmit power is high.
+That means there is a tradeoff between EE and SE moderate and high SNR regimes.
 Since both EE and SE are affected by transmit power, a weighted-power EE metric is proposed to investigate this tradeoff.

 According to \cite{tradeoff2016tvt}, maximizing EE and SE is also equivalent to minimizing their inverse.
 Therefore Problem (\ref{RS-tradeoff-MOO}) is equivalent to

 Problem (\ref{RS-tradeoff-MOO-2}) is also solved via its corresponding single-objective problem as follows